Blodroed/wiki.betauia.net/docs/Eventkom/README.md

 # About
-> Beta komité, ansvarlig for events/arrangementer som arrangeres av Beta.
+> Beta committee, responsible for events organized by Beta.

-Det er foreløpig ikke så mye her, kom inn etter Sommerferien så burde det være noe mer her :)
+Currently no info, don't worry it will come :)

-# Spørsmål
+# Questions
 event@betauia.net